OHV Infrastructure Fund Application Procedure

 - This is not a guarantee that funding from this program will be forthcoming

-- In certain cases, the Ministerial Advisory Committee reserves the right to require additional information that may be necessary for the review of the application
+- In certain cases, the OHVIF Committee reserves the right to require additional information that may be necessary for the review of the application

 - Applicants must provide details on all sources of funding, including users fees, if applicable.
 If estimated values of donated materials, equipment and/or labour are to be used, they should be based upon fair market costs.